 Common Disasters Examples of How You Can Prepare Earthquakes, Floods, Fires Secure heavy furniture and your water heater to the wall.
 Move lower items up.
 Trim trees and clear flammable debris.
-Ensure important documents are accessible and safe.
+Ensure important documents accessible and safe.
 Emergency kits are ready.
 Extreme Seasonal Weather Protect your home from the cold with insulation, caulking, and weather stripping.
 Insulate pipes to keep them from freezing.
 Emergency kits are ready.
-Extreme Storms Secure loose objects, bring large items in and lower items up.
+Extreme Storms, hurricanes and tornadoes Secure loose objects, board windows, bring large items in and move lower items up.
 Identify a shelter or safe place to go.
 Emergency kits are ready.